AnOliveBranch/SoupRoles/README.md

   - id
     - The custom ID of the button you are deleting
     - Required
-  - channel
-    - The channel of the message to delete the button from
-    - Not required, defaults to the current channel

 Example:
   - `/button delete message:1069342907129139291 id:pronounButton`